-Dr Phil Huxley, Chair of NHS East Lancashire Clinical Commissioning Group (CCG), said: “Many people think flu is just a bad cold.
+Dr Phil Huxley, Chair at NHS East Lancashire Clinical Commissioning Group, said: “Many people think flu is just a bad cold.
 It’s not.
 Flu can cause serious complications.
 Every year some children with flu become extremely ill and many of these would have been protected if only they had received their free vaccination.”

-Those eligible include children aged two, three or four, as well as children in school years one two and three.
+Those eligible include children aged two, three or four, as well as children in school years one and two.
 Older children with specific medical conditions, for example asthma or diabetes, should also be vaccinated.
 For younger children the vaccine is a nasal spray not an injection.

-Dr Preeti Shukla, Clinical Lead at NHS Blackburn with Darwen CCG, added: “If your child is showing symptoms of a cold or flu, the best thing you can do is make sure they have lots of rest and fluids.
+Dr Huxley added: “If your child is showing symptoms of a cold or flu, the best thing you can do is make sure they have lots of rest and fluids.
 Talk to the pharmacist about over the counter remedies.
 Antibiotics will not help.